blambright/qstylizer/doc/introduction.rst

     } />

-A StyleRule object is basically just an ordered dictionary with the keys as the style property names and the values as the style property values.
+A StyleRule object is basically just an ordered dictionary with the keys as the style rule property names and the values as the style rule property values.
 Any attempt to get or set a public variable in the instance will add a key and value into the dictionary (the style rule property:values).

 Because a StyleRule is a dictionary, the following is also valid: